WeVillage Oregon Rules and Policies

 This information is regarding policies set for WeVillage locations in Oregon, in compliance with Oregon law.
 For rules and policies for our Los Angeles center, please visit this page

-If you book please make sure that you come in or give us 4 hours notice of cancellation for children ages 3-12 years.
+If you book a reservation, please make sure that you come in or give us 4 hours notice of cancellation for children ages 3-12 years.
 If not, you will incur a $25 cancellation fee.
 If no 4 hour notice is given, you will be charged to your card on file.
 Children ages 6 weeks-23 months require a 24 hour notice of cancellation or full reservation charges apply.

 It is parents’ responsibility to pick up children before closing time.
 A late fee of $3/minute will be charged if parents arrive after closing time.